usdot-fhwa-stol/actions/README.md

 Run [Sonar Scan for C++ projects](https://github.com/marketplace/actions/sonarcloud-scan-for-c-and-c) for STOL projects

 To use ensure the following steps have been taken:
-* The Sonar project has been created under https://sonarcloud.io/organizations/usdot-fhwa-stol/projects.
+* The steps above for the sonar-scanner action have been completed.
 * The token from the Sonar project has been added to the target repository under Settings -> Secrets and Variables -> Actions as SONAR_TOKEN in the "Repository secrets" section.

 See [sonar-scanner-cpp.yml](.github/workflows/sonar-scanner-cpp.yml).